andreibosco/cv/README.md

 <br>

 ### Refereed Conference and Workshop Proceedings (Full and Short Papers)
-C. da Silva, **A. Torres**, B. Kapralos, E. Peisachovich, C. Anyinam, S. Coffey, L. Graham, and A. Dubrowski,  International Educated Nurse-Centered Virtual Serious Game Framework.
-In: _The Thirteen IEEE International Conference on Information, Intelligence, Systems and Applications (IISA 2022)_, Online, July 18-20, 2022.
+C. da Silva, **A. Torres**, B. Kapralos, E. Peisachovich, C. Anyinam, S. Coffey, L. Graham, and A. Dubrowski, ["International Educated Nurse-Centered Virtual Serious Game Framework"](doi.org/10.1109/IISA56318.2022.9904347).
+In: _The Thirteen IEEE International Conference on Information, Intelligence, Systems and Applications (IISA 2022)_, Online, July 18-20, 2022, doi: 10.1109/IISA56318.2022.9904347

 **A. Torres**, B. Kapralos, C. da Silva, E. Peisachovich, and A. Dubrowski, ["A Scenario Editor to Create and Modify Virtual Simulations and Serious Games for Mental Health Education"](https://doi.org/10.1109/IISA52424.2021.9555531).
 In: _The Twelfth International Conference on Information, Intelligence, Systems and Applications (IISA 2021)_, Online, July 12-14, 2021, doi: 10.1109/IISA52424.2021.9555531